tannerdolby/pydetails/README.md

-# pydetails
+# PyDetails
-Fetch a URL and return the pages document metadata in a dictionary along with methods to render HTML previews of social share cards.
-The `doc` field on new instances of `PyDetails` represents the metadata table consisting of `<meta>` tags and document metadata from the `<head>` of a webpage.
+Preview a websites social share card.
+Fetch a URL and get the sites document metadata in a dictionary along with methods to render HTML previews of social share cards.
+The `doc` class field on instances of `PyDetails` represents the metadata dictionary consisting of `<meta>` tags and document metadata from the `<head>` of the requested webpage.

 _Note: still a work in progress, utility works best on URLs with "well-formatted" document metadata in the `<head>`_